Your Lead Inspection

 if you have original wooden windows; ensuring that they are operable and checked for paint condition

-meeting with the inspector and having supplies to paint any areas that are deteriorated
+meeting with the inspector and having cleaning and touch-up paint supplies available

-contacting Maryland Department of Environment to register your rental and receive your tracking number
+contacting Maryland Department of Environment at 410-537-4199 to register your rental and receive your tracking number